 Hypnotherapy for IBS works by teaching you to influence and gain control of gut function.
 It also reduces anxiety and helps you manage pain.
 Hypnotherapy sessions reduce anxiety which is such a significant factor in IBS.
 Sessions “re-train” your stomach to get rid of the problem.
 T

 Hypnosis is tailored for each individual.
-So for example someone with diarrhoea is asked to visualise building a dam, or blocking the river with rocks.
-But if your IBS means you strugge with constipation, you’d think about rocks blocking the flow, and imagining sweeping these obstacles away.
+So for example someone with diarrhea is asked to visualize building a dam or blocking the river with rocks.
+But if your IBS means you struggle with constipation, you’d think about rocks blocking the flow, and imagine sweeping these obstacles away.

 Whorwell PJ; Prior A; Colgan SM.
 Hypnotherapy in severe irritable bowel syndrome: further experience.
 Gut, 1987 Apr, 28:4, 423-5.
 This report summed up further experience after 35 patients were added to the initial 15 treated with hypnotherapy in their earlier 1984 Lancet study.
-For the whole combined 50 patient group, success rate was 95% for classic IBS cases, but substantially less for IBS patients with atypical symptom picture or significant psychological problems.
-The report also observed that patients over age 50 seemed to have lower success rate from this treatment.
+For the whole combined 50 patient groups, the success rate was 95% for classic IBS cases, but substantially less for IBS patients with atypical symptom pictures or significant psychological problems.
+The report also observed that patients over age 50 seemed to have a lower success rate from this treatment.

 Prior A, Colgan SM, Whorwell PJ.
 Changes in rectal sensitivity after hypnotherapy in patients with irritable bowel syndrome.
 Gut 1990;31:896.
 This study found IBS patients to be less sensitive to pain and other sensations induced via balloon inflation in their gut while they were under hypnosis.
 Sensitivity to some balloon-induced gut sensations (although not pain sensitivity) was reduced following a course of hypnosis treatment as well.

 Galovski TE; Blanchard EB.
 Appl Psychophysiol Biofeedback, 1998 Dec, 23:4, 219-32.
 Eleven patients completed hypnotherapy, with improvement reported for all central IBS symptoms, as well as improvement in anxiety.
-Six of the patients were a waiting-control group for comparison, and did not show such improvement while waiting for treatment.
+Six of the patients were in a waiting-control group for comparison and did not show such improvement while waiting for treatment.